sayon/forthress/README.md

 * `src/macro.inc` is an utility file which stores macro definitions to sweeten the words definition.
 * `src/words.inc` is the assembly file containing all predefined words.
-* `src/util.asm` is built into a separate static library containing input and output utility functions to read strings or numbers from _stdin_ and output them to _stdout_.
+* `src/util.asm` is built into a separate static library containing input and output utility functions to read strings or numbers from _arbitrary descriptor_ and output them to _arbitrary descriptor_.
   Forthress is using Linux system calls directly to deal with I/O and does not rely on any library (such as `libc`).